pmckenz1/monarda_fistulosa_color/README.md

 1. `datasets/geo_med.csv`

 The composite dataset created by our floral color phenotyping pipeline.
 It contains 20628 rows corresponding to the 20,628 images for which we phenotyped flower color. **This is the primary dataset for the study and was used to produce all downstream figures and analysis.**

-*Variables:*
+#### Variables:
-image_idx: (int) An integer mapping to the index of the corresponding downloaded image (i.e., if images are downloaded according to the pipeline code, they will have integer names such as '1.jpg').
+`image_idx`: (int) An integer mapping to the index of the corresponding downloaded image (i.e., if images are downloaded according to the pipeline code, they will have integer names such as '1.jpg').
-hex: (str) The hex-color value representing flower color in the image.
+`hex`: (str) The hex-color value representing flower color in the image.
-rgb: (int, int, int) The rgb-color values representing flower color in the image.
+`rgb`: (int, int, int) The rgb-color values representing flower color in the image.
-hsl: (flt, flt, flt) The hsl-color values representing flower color in the image.
+`hsl`: (flt, flt, flt) The hsl-color values representing flower color in the image.
-lab: (int, int, int) The CIELAB-color values representing flower color in the image.
+`lab`: (int, int, int) The CIELAB-color values representing flower color in the image.
-gbifID: (int) The GBIF identifier for the corresponding observation.
+`gbifID`: (int) The GBIF identifier for the corresponding observation.
-identifier: (str) The URL path to the image.
+`identifier`: (str) The URL path to the image.
-latitude: (flt) The latitude of the corresponding observation (decimal degrees).
+`latitude`: (flt) The latitude of the corresponding observation (decimal degrees).
-longitude: (flt) The longitude of the corresponding observation (decimal degrees).
+`longitude`: (flt) The longitude of the corresponding observation (decimal degrees).

 2. `raw_data/0002206-250218110819086/`